HawaiiGolfGuide.com

-By Jennifer Mario,
+By Jennifer Mario, Contributor

-MAUI, Hawaii (Aug.
-4, 2005) -- When most folks think of Maui golf, Kapalua comes to mind.
+MAUI, Hawaii - When most folks think of Maui golf, Kapalua comes to mind.
 They picture the pros teeing off in the Mercedes Championship, fighting sharp tradewinds and changing weather conditions.

 Once here, it's not hard to see why.